 In 1963 they had a hit with “Koi no Bakansu (Vacation of Love)”.
 Also in 1963 they befriended the Paris-born German singer Caterina Valente, whose songs they had covered.
 This led to The Peanuts performing and becoming popular in Germany.
 Later, Valente in turn recorded a cover of The Peanuts’ hit “Koi no Bakansu”.

-Emi married famed singer/actor Kenji Sawada, but later divorced.
+Emi married famed singer/actor Kenji Sawada but they later divorced.
 The Peanuts retired from show business with a farewell appearance on Nihon TV on May 25, 1975.
 They appeared on Kohaku Uta Gassen during all sixteen years of their life in the “geino kai”, or celebrity world.
-They exited while still young and popular, and remain fondly remembered show business legends.
-Emi (Hideyo Sawada) died on June 15, 2012 at the age of 71.
-Yumi passed away on May 16, 2016 at age 75.
+They stopped performing while still young and popular, and are fondly remembered as show business legends.
+(Emi Ito died on June 15, 2012 at the age of 71).

 The Twins and Mothra